Berdychiv: In the Polish-Lithuanian Commonwealth

-In 1764, Kazimierz Pulaski defended the city with his 700 men surrounded by royal army during Bar Confederation.
+In 1768, Kazimierz Pulaski defended the city with his 700 men surrounded by royal army during Bar Confederation.

 The town underwent rapid development after king Stanisław August Poniatowski, under pressure from the powerful Radziwiłł family, granted it the unusual right to organize ten fairs a year.
 This made Berdychiv one of the most important trading and banking centers in the Polish–Lithuanian Commonwealth, and later, the Russian Empire.
 At the time, the saying "Pisz na Berdyczów!" ('Send letters to Berdychiv!') had an idiomatic meaning; because merchants from all over Poland, Lithuania, Ukraine and the rest of eastern and central Europe were sure to visit the town within two or three months of each other, it became a central poste restante (post office box) of the region.
 Later, because of the phrase being used in a popular poem by Juliusz Słowacki, "Pisz na Berdyczów!" acquired a second meaning as a brush-off; "send me a letter to nowhere" or "leave me alone".

+According to the census of 1789, Jews constituted 75% of Berdychiv's population.
+In 1797, Prince Radziwill granted seven Jewish families the monopoly privilege of the cloth trade in the town.
+By the end of the 18th century, Berdychiv became an important center of Hasidism.
+As the town grew, a number of noted scholars served as rabbis there, including Lieber the Great, Joseph the Harif and the Tzadik Levi Yitzchok of Berditchev (the author of Kedushat Levi), who lived and taught there until his death in 1809.
+Berdychiv was also one of the centers of the conflict between Hasidim and Mitnagdim.